Expressive Speech Annual Report

 Student organizations must submit a completed Application for Approval of Student Organization Activity to reserve outdoor space.

 Other members of the Campus Community and the public may reserve university outdoor space on the Weatherford campus by contacting the Office of Public Relations and Marketing at 580-774-3063 or by emailing email@example.com.
-To reserve university outdoor space on the Sayre campus, contact the Dean of the College of Associate and Applied Programs at 580-928-5533.
+To reserve university outdoor space on the Sayre remote location, contact the Dean of the College of Associate and Applied Programs at 580-928-5533.

 4. Notice of Reservation